 HART stands for Highway Addressable Remote Transducer.
-This hybrid open protocol uses a mix of analog and digital signals to communicate, usually through a HART communicator.
+This hybrid open protocol uses a mix of analogue and digital signals to communicate, usually through a HART communicator.

-HART communication occurs in analog current loops.
-This means that the same pair of wires carry an analog signal as well as the HART protocol.
-Most systems use the analog signal to control processes and the HART to set up field devices.
+HART communication occurs in analogue current loops.
+This means that the same pair of wires carry an analogue signal as well as the HART protocol.
+Most systems use the analogue signal to control processes and the HART to set up field devices.

 To know more about the HART communication protocol, read our definitive guide.